MegApril/police-staffing-analysis/README.md

 ---

 # Staffing Recommendations and Justification
+Ideally, adding more officers and working hours to the precinct will allow SPD West to sufficiently respond to CFS without being overburdened.
+However, recogonizing restraints like budgets, crime rates and turnover will also be addressed.
 ## Total Workload, Patrol Workload, and Precinct Full Time Officers
 |Allocation|Patrol Workload|Total Workload| Total Officers | Patrol Officers |
 |--|--|--|--|--|